Cmader555/clickygame/README.md

-# Sports Article Scraper
+# Clicky Game

-This scraper app works by scraping articles from BleacherReport.com, and displaying them on the webpage.
-A user has the ability to view the articles from their source, or the user can favorite them.
-On the favorites page a user can add/delete notes, and delete favorites.
+This is the first application that I built using React.
+Click on any image to start the game!
+Keep clicking on any star wars character that you have not previously clicked to continue the game!
+If you click the same image twice, you lose!

 ## Getting Started

 * Interested in seeing this app deployed?
-Check it out here!: https://obscure-shore-21174.herokuapp.com/
+Check it out here!: https://angry-wiles-40c827.netlify.com/
 * If you want to deploy and it host it yourself, checkout the deployment section!

 ### Installing, and deployment

 * Clone or download this code to your local machine

-* Open locally in your terminal in the root file, and run npm install
+* Open locally in your terminal, and in the root file run npm install

 * Run locally with npm start